visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 If the maximums were also equal to zero, then the image would be blank.
 Hence, it is possible to quickly programmatically check if the image is blank, without any need for taking the time to look at the image.
+See :ref:`Introspecting with Python` for more information about extracting data from the query output.

 **2. Why is my image blank?
 Is the camera facing the right way?
 Are the near and far clipping planes in good positions?**